mathisGarberg/angular-folder-structure/README.md

 Documentation
 -------------

-Please [read the documentation](.documentation/index.rst) for details on each part of the directory structure.
+[Read The Documentation](.documentation/index.rst) for details on each part of the directory structure.

 Install